 - introduction of full-service broker-dealer services in Brazil

-Sizable profits made during the 2007 subprime mortgage financial crisis led the New York Times to proclaim that Goldman Sachs was without peer in the world of finance.
+Sizable profits made during the 2007 subprime mortgage crisis led the New York Times to proclaim Goldman Sachs “without peer” in the world of finance.

-The firm’s viability was soon called into question as the crisis intensified in 2008.
-Venerable investment bank Merrill Lynch Pierce Fenner & Smith was rushed through a fire-sale, to be integrated within the Bank of America.
-On Sept.
-21, 2008, Goldman Sachs received Federal Reserve approval to transition from an investment bank to a bank holding company.
+The firm’s viability was soon called into question as the financial crisis intensified in 2008.
+Venerable investment bank Merrill Lynch Pierce Fenner & Smith was rushed through a fire sale, to be integrated with the Bank of America.
+Shortly after, Goldman Sachs received Federal Reserve approval to transition from an investment bank to a bank holding company.

 Goldman’s acquisition of Spear, Leeds & Kellogg should never have been approved by the SEC, regardless of whether or not it was a legally allowed transaction.
-The same can be said for Goldman’s acquisition of Hull Trading.
-I can justify this statement, as opposed to my (rather judgmental) comment regarding Goldman’s own IPO.
+The same can be said for Goldman’s acquisition of Hull Trading, Salomon Brother’s acquisition of PhiBro and numerous other instances of vertical integration in financial markets, especially during the 1980s and 1990s.